eloisetaylor5693/set-comment-mode-for-test-summary/README.md

-# GitHub Action to turn off PR comments if user is in github team for the test summary github action
+# GitHub Action to turn off PR comments if user is in GitHub team for the test summary GitHub action

-Turn off PR comments if a user is in a specified github team.
+Turn off PR comments if a user is in a specified GitHub team.

 ## What?
 This action extends the [GitHub Action](https://github.com/marketplace/actions/publish-test-results): [EnricoMi/publish-unit-test-result-action](https://github.com/EnricoMi/publish-unit-test-result-action) to allow you to suppress comments on PRs for users who join a GitHub Team.